sirus20x6/stargen/README.md

     -x   Use the Solar System's masses/orbits
     -a   Use the Solar System's masses/orbits varying Earth
 Stars:
-  For a custom star:
 	Please note that for a custom star, you need to specify a mass and/or a luminosity as well as a spectral type and/or a temperature.
 Other wise the program will not work.
     -m#  Specify stellar mass # [fraction of Sun's mass] (optional if -y is used) -y#  Specify stellar luminosity # [fraction of Sun's luminosity] (optional if -m is used) -Y#  Specify minimum age for star (years) (optional)